helidon-io/helidon/docs/mp/restclient/restclientmetrics.md

 ## Examples

-This example is similar to the [Helidon REST Client doc example][helidon-rest-client-doc-example] which starts with the [Helidon MP QuickStart example][helidon-mp-quickstart-example].
+This example is similar to the [Helidon REST Client doc example](restclient.md#_examples) which starts with the [Helidon MP QuickStart example](../guides/quickstart.md).

 This sample app adds a new resource which mimics the functionality of the `GreetResource` but delegates each incoming request to its counterpart on the `GreetResource` using a REST client interface for that `GreetResource`.
 In short, the example application delegates to itself.
 Of course no production application would operate this way, but this contrived situation helps illustrate how to use REST client metrics simply with a single runnable project.